kriti-g/CS4550FinalProposal/README.md

 "Complete" on the "Mopping kitchen floor" chore that she can find on her list of chores.
-- Seeing as the rotation for this chore is 1, the chore is removed from Alice's list as she is no longer assigned to it, and is instead reassigned to Bob.
+- Seeing as the rotation for this chore is 1, the chore is removed from Alice's list as she is no longer assigned to it, and is instead reassigned to Dave, the next user in the group's chore rotation order.
 - Dave receives a text message informing him that he has been assigned to mopping the floor, to be completed by tomorrow.